Not Your Grandfather's Biochar

 Tuesday dawned warm and foggy, then became bright and sunny.
 The C’s got right to work scooping up the biochar, then setting up and loading the kiln again, with help from Wayne and his backhoe.

 At about 10:15, we had about a dozen guests who came for the presentation.
-I addressed the group for 45 minutes or so.
+I addressed the group for 45 minutes or so and answered questions.

 By the end of Wednesday, the brush pile was consumed, and LCEC ended up with a couple of cubic yards of biochar.
 How much carbon was displaced from the atmosphere?
 Check out my earlier post, How Much Carbon Does Biochar Sequester?